S. Epatha Merkerson: Career

 In 1978, she moved to New York City, where she obtained her Master of Fine Arts from New York University part time.

 Merkerson made her television debut as Reba the Mail Lady on Pee-wee's Playhouse.
 Merkerson has also appeared on The Cosby Show, among other series.

 She first appeared in the NBC police procedural drama Law & Order in "Mushrooms" (Season 1: Episode 17) as the grief-stricken mother of an 11-month-old boy who is shot accidentally.
-Her performance impressed the producers enough to select Merkerson to replace Dann Florek as detective squad chief in the series' fourth season, making her one of the few actors to secure a recurring role after an initial single appearance on the show.
+Her performance impressed the producers enough to select Merkerson to replace Dann Florek as detective squad chief in the series' fourth season, making her one of the few actors to secure a main role after an initial single appearance on the show.

 Merkerson's career began to rise after she assumed the lead role in the one-woman play Lady Day at Emerson's Bar and Grill.
 That was followed by her performance as Berniece in August Wilson's Pulitzer Prize–winning play The Piano Lesson.
 For that, she was nominated for a Tony Award as Best Featured Actress in a Play.
-Merkerson has also won 2 Obie Awards for her work in I'm Not Stupid and Birdie Blue, a Helen Hayes Award for The Old Settler, and a Lucille Lortel nomination for F**king A by Suzan-Lori Parks.
+Merkerson has also won two Obie Awards for her work in I'm Not Stupid and Birdie Blue, a Helen Hayes Award for The Old Settler, and a Lucille Lortel nomination for F**king A by Suzan-Lori Parks.
 Her screen credits include Jacob's Ladder, Loose Cannons, She's Gotta Have It, James Cameron's Terminator 2: Judgment Day; and Navy SEALs.
 In 2006, she won a Golden Globe Award, an Emmy Award and a Screen Actors Guild award for her performance in the HBO film Lackawanna Blues.
 In 2007, she starred as Lola Delaney in the Los Angeles stage production of William Inge's Come Back, Little Sheba.
 In January 2008 the production opened a successful run on Broadway and earned Merkerson her second Tony nomination.